neuro-inc/ml-recipe-midi-generator/README.md

 `make training`

 To specify model and training parameters modify `train_config.cfg` file.
+Training process can be followed with `tensorboard`:

+`make tensorboard`

 ### Developing mode